EnesYilmazKose/hello_world_flutter/README.md

 This project is a demo for a Flutter application.

-This projects default feature is showing and hiding 'Hello' or string which developer wants to implement upon pushing a button
+This projects default feature is showing and hiding 'Hello' or string which developer wants to implement upon pushing the button

 A few resources to get you started if this is your first Flutter project: